hiroshiban/Mcalibrator2/README.txt

           it would work once you can get a proper serial or usb interface with valid drivers to control your photometers.

-- MATLAB R2009a or later and "optimization" and "statistics" toolboxes note 1: Mcalibrator2 works even without optimization/statistics toolboxes, but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations),
+- MATLAB R2009a or later, and "optimization" and "statistics" toolboxes note 1: Mcalibrator2 works even without optimization/statistics toolboxes, but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations),